Campaign of the Month: October 2017

 Most games I’ve played in haven’t allowed retcons of PC actions, and neither does Blood & Bourbon.
 Nonetheless, I recognize that not all players share this prior gaming experience, so to clarify B&B’s position:

 With that said, it’s a rare day that players can’t undo the effects of their PCs’ actions.
-We’ve seen PCs flip numerous adversarial NPC relationships to friendly ones, while the Declaration use for Willpower allows players to retroactively take past actions that don’t contradict the present.
+We’ve seen PCs flip numerous adversarial NPC relationships to friendly ones, while the Declaration use for Story Points (Willpower) allows players to retroactively take past actions that don’t contradict established facts in the present.
 Very few events in the game are unchangeable if the player is willing to put in the time and/or effort to change them.

 • Editing Posts: Players can freely edit or delete any post the GM has not responded to.
 If their PC spits on an elder’s face, but the player decides that was a bad idea a couple minutes later, they can strike their post from the record.
-It only becomes a locked-in part of the game’s continuity after the GM replies to it (or the player makes a dice roll which influences or is influenced by that action).
+It only becomes a locked-in part of the game’s continuity after the GM replies to it (or the player makes a dice roll as part of that action).

 • Prettying Up Posts: Sometimes players aren’t satisfied with their writing and want to polish it up.
 The GM does this all the time in the game’s posted logs.
 For example, “he’s wearing a suit” might get changed into “he’s wearing a plum-colored pinstriped suit with a rose pinned to the lapel.”
 The GM might add, delete, or revise sections of a character’s dialogue.
 None of this can actually change what happens.
 The PC who spits on the prince’s face still spits in the prince’s face.
 But the player or GM could change a description from “spittle” to “bloody spittle” if they forgot that vampires don’t produce (many) bodily fluids besides blood.